Art Therapy for Anxiety (and other challenges, too!) with Erin Kirkpatrick, MA, ATR, LPC

 As both a professional counselor and certified art therapist, I have experience and training in CBT and talk therapy in addition to more expressive art therapy.
 I love to incorporate mindfulness practices, play therapy techniques and more structured cognitive behavioral and skill-building approaches in my practice.
 My experience and training has allowed me to attune to the client and customize my approach to fit their unique personal needs.

-Can you use art therapy for kids, teenagers, AND college students?
 Can art therapy help with challenges students face in the classroom setting?

-Absolutely!
-Art therapy is an effective form of therapy for all ages.
-Art therapy techniques and directives are customized to fit each client’s developmental stage.
-And yes, art therapy is very effective for students facing challenges in the classroom.
+Yes, art therapy is very effective for students facing challenges in the classroom.
 I have over five years of experience using art therapy within the school setting to assist children with focus challenges, anger management in the classroom, and peer relationships and conflicts.
 I also assist clients who are having difficulty at school as a result of parents’ divorce, grief over losing a loved one, illness in the family or sibling conflict.

 Photo by Aaron Burden, https://unsplash.com/@aaronburden